Episode 19 - Installing window

 absence of window screens.
 Apparently flying insects aren’t a

 problem there.
-But they sure are where I live in the north-east.
-I
+But they sure are where I live in the north-

-want to be able to sit in the skoolie after dark with the house
+east.
+I want to be able to sit in the skoolie after dark with the

-lights on and not attract a swarm of bugs.
-So I set out to make
+house lights on and not attract a swarm of bugs.
+So I set out

 I’ve seen other skoolie